Titanium dioxide nanoparticle: Uses

 Ultrafine TiO2 is believed to be one of the three most produced nanomaterials, along with silicon dioxide nanoparticles and zinc oxide nanoparticles.
 It is the second most advertised nanomaterial in consumer products, behind silver nanoparticles.
 Due to its long use as a commodity chemical, TiO2 can be considered a "legacy nanomaterial."

 Ultrafine TiO2 is used in sunscreens due to its ability to block ultraviolet radiation while remaining transparent on the skin.
 TiO2 particles used in sunscreens typically have sizes in the range 5–50 nm.

-Ultrafine TiO2 is used in housing and construction as an additive to paints, plastics, cements, windows, tiles, and other products for its ultraviolet absorption and photocatalytic sterilizing properties, for example in antifogging coatings and self-cleaning windows.
+Ultrafine TiO2 is used in housing and construction as an additive to paints, plastics, cements, windows, tiles, and other products for its ultraviolet absorption and photocatalytic sterilizing properties, for example, in antifogging coatings and self-cleaning windows.
 Engineered TiO2 nanoparticles are also used in light-emitting diodes and solar cells.
 In addition, the photocatalytic activity of TiO2 can be used to decompose organic compounds in wastewater.
 TiO2 nanoparticle products are sometimes coated with silica or alumina, or doped with another metal for specific applications.

 Health and safety

 Consumer

-For sunscreens, health risk from dermal exposure on intact skin are considered extremely low, and is outweighed by the risk of ultraviolet radiation damage including cancer from not wearing sunscreen.
+For sunscreens, health risks from dermal exposure on intact skin are considered extremely low and are outweighed by the risk of ultraviolet radiation damage, including cancer from not wearing sunscreen.
 TiO2 nanoparticles are considered safer than other substances used for ultraviolet protection.
 However, there is concern that skin abrasions or rashes, or accidental ingestion of small amounts of sunscreen, are possible exposure pathways.
 Cosmetics containing nanomaterials are not required to be labeled in the United States, although they are in the European Union.